Wolfr/jekyll-camp/_includes/main-content.md

   * Footnotes with Kramdown
 * Adding open graph metadata to your site
 * Jekyll plugins - my experience so far e.g. cycle random, file exists
+* Providing test websites for clients with baseurl

 #### Jekyll: a case study

-Speaker: Jelle Desrasmaults
+*Speaker: Jelle Desrasmaults*

 Case study on how a Jekyll site was built.

 #### A Grunt/Jekyll workflow

-Speaker: Jochen Vandenddriesche &amp; Gregory Van Looy
+*Speaker: Gregory Van Looy*

 The power of automating your workflow using Jekyll combined with grunt.
 Whether you're a one man team or part of a large team, keep doing what you love to do instead of wasting time doing repetitive tasks.